 Herringbone Wood Flooring

-The enduring design of herringbone engineered wood flooring continues to deliver the modern parquet trend both in our homes and across commercial projects.
-Over the last few years there has been a resurgence in the parquet trend, with geometric patterns ever increasing in popularity.
-Herringbone rectangular blocks provide a classic and eye-catching pattern, adding interest and cohesion to flooring through uniformity.
+Over the last few years there has been a resurgence in the parquet trend, with geometric, chevron and hexagonal flooring all increasing in popularity.
+It’s no different with herringbone.
+Expect a classic and eye-catching pattern, adding interest and cohesion to flooring through uniformity.

 What patterns does our Herringbone Flooring create?